YashpalRathod14/Physical_Design/README.md

  we've to place our netlist on the floorplan.
  We also have to use some optimization techniques to adjust our placement and improve the performance.

-## II.
-Optimize placement using estimated wirelength and capacitance.
+##  Optimize placement using estimated wirelength and capacitance.
  Now the circuit has been placed according to rows of standard cell.
  Now we need to optimize the placement.
  **Signal Integrity :** Here we use repeaters/buffers yo repliocate the original signal and send again basiclly we replenish its original value which was dropped.
  By adding Repeaters, the Area will increase though.

-## III.
-Final placement optimization.
+##  Final placement optimization.
  Here is the final optimized placement with buffers inserted.

-## IV.
-Need for library characterization and Congestion aware placement using Replace.
+##  Need for library characterization and Congestion aware placement using Replace.
  Library characterization is important for EDA tools as its gate properties and requirements should be known and identified by EDA tools.

  After Floorplan, we have to go for placement.